QSMxT/QSMxT/README.md

 # QSMxT: A Complete QSM Processing Framework

-QSMxT aims to be a complete and end-to-end QSM processing and analysis framework.
-It includes pipelines that:
+QSMxT is a complete and end-to-end QSM processing and analysis framework that excels at automatically reconstructing and processing QSM for large groups of participants.

+QSMxT provides pipelines implemented in Python that:

 1. Automatically convert DICOM data to the Brain Imaging Data Structure (BIDS)
-2. Automatically reconstruct QSM for all subjects, including steps for:
+2. Automatically reconstruct QSM, including steps for:
-   1. Robust masking for artefact reduction
+   1. Robust masking without anatomical priors
    2. Phase unwrapping (Laplacian based)
-   3. Background field removal + dipole inversion (TGV)
+   3. Background field removal + dipole inversion (`tgv_qsm`)
-   4. Multi-echo combination (QSM averaging)
+   4. Multi-echo combination
-3. Automatically generate a common group space for the whole dataset, as well as average magnitude and QSM images that facilitate group-level analyses.
+3. Automatically generate a common group space for the whole study, as well as average magnitude and QSM images that facilitate group-level analyses.
-4. Automatically segment T1w data and registration to the QSM space to extract quantitative values in anatomical regions of interest.
+4. Automatically segment T1w data and register them to the QSM space to extract quantitative values in anatomical regions of interest.
+5. Export quantitative data to CSV for all subjects using the automated segmentations, or a custom segmentation in the group space.

 QSMxT's containerised implementation makes all required external dependencies available in a reproducible and scalable way, supporting MacOS, Windows and Linux, and with options for parallel processing via PBS systems.